Observational Evidence for Primordial Black Holes: A Positivist Perspective: Lensing Evidence

 Although for most quasar gravitational lens systems, the lens is a massive early type galaxy, where the image separation is typically less than $3\,$arcsec, there is one well known example (SDSS J1004+4112) of a quadruple system where the lens is a massive cluster, with a central dominant galaxy together with a number of smaller galaxies.
 The separation of the quasar images is $16\,$arcsec, putting them well clear of any detectable starlight, but the most striking feature is that the images are strongly microlensed.
 Figure~\ref{fig:fig3} shows the difference light curve for two of the quasar images.
 The amplitude of variation is more than a magnitude, which is very large for any known quasar system, and raises the question of the identity of the lenses.

 Figure~\ref{fig:fig4} shows the relation between $\kappa_{*}$ or $\tau$ and the radial distance from the cluster centre, constructed as described above for galaxy lenses.
 It can be seen that the optical depth to microlensing from stars is effectively negligible beyond $25\,$kpc from the cluster centre.
 The overall configuration is illustrated in Fig.~\ref{fig:fig5}, showing the cluster galaxies from an HST frame in the F160W passband, close to the infrared $H$-band.
 The quasar images are visible as part of arcs centred on the cluster.
-The yellow circle has a radius of $25\,$kpc and shows the point at which convergence from starlight becomes negligible, as illustrated in Fig.~\ref{fig:fig4}.
+The yellow circle has a radius of $25\,$kpc and shows the point at which convergence from starlight becomes negligible, as illustrated in Fig.~\ref{fig:fig5}.
 The whole analysis is described in detail in Ref.~\cite{Hawkins:2020rqu}, including the investigation of the possibility of the chance superposition of a small cluster galaxy exactly in the position of one of the quasar images.
 The overall conclusion of this work is that the probability that the observed microlensing of the quasar images can be attributed to stars is less than $10^{-4}$.

 The only way to account for the observed microlensing of the quasar images in SDSS J1004+4112 is to invoke a cosmological distribution of solar-mass compact bodies.
 For a number of reasons summarised in Ref.~\cite{Hawkins:2020zie}, these bodies can only be PBHs making up a significant fraction of the dark matter.
-This would appear to be an uncontroversial detection of solar-mass PBHs.
+This would appear to be a clear detection of solar-mass PBHs.